-In Time Card Setup, define pay periods, set up rules for overtime or differential hours, set default time card options, and enter ADP company codes.
+In the Manage Module, Time Card Setup, define pay periods, set default time card options, enter ADP company codes, and set up rules for clock in time, overtime, differential hours.
 Pay periods must exist for the current date in order for employees to use the Time Clock.

 Automatically Generate Pay Periods